Antti Malin

-Antti Malin (born February 17, 1983) is a Finnish player of fantasy card-game Magic: The Gathering.
+Antti Malin (born February 17, 1983) is a Finnish Magic: The Gathering player.
 Malin won the World Championship of the game in December 2008 in Memphis, Tennessee, United States.
 He is from the capital of Finland, Helsinki.

 Malin is a long-time active scout, and has served as a board member in both local and national scouting organizations.
 Malin has studied at the Helsinki Business Polytechnic (Helia).